-Time is your best ally for harnessing the power of compounding in your retirement portfolio.
+While the rate of return is important, time is your best ally for harnessing the power of compounding in your retirement portfolio.
+You know that old saying "the best time to plant a tree was 15 years ago.
+The second-best time is today?"
 Even a small nest egg, when created early, can become a large one over many years.
-The sooner in your working life you start investing for your future, the better.
+The sooner in your working life you start investing for your future, the better

 The chart below illustrates this concept.
-It compares how much a \$1 investment is worth at age 65, depending on the age at which you invest it.
+It compares how much a \$1 investment is worth at age 65, depending on your age when you first invest it.
 In this example, assuming a 6% annual growth rate, that dollar invested at age 20 is worth \$13.76 when you reach the traditional retirement age.
 At the same rate of return, that dollar invested at age 40 grows to only \$4.29 by the time you are 65.
-It's never too late to start investing for retirement or other long-term goals, but the earlier you start, the greater the potential benefit of compounding: your investment is actually working for you to help you pursue your long-term goals.
+It's never too late to start investing for retirement or other long-term goals, but the earlier you start the greater the potential benefit of compounding.

+Start early

-Start early / Make your retirement savings work hard for you
+Make your retirement savings work hard for you